Vauhtin0rsu/SDS-Mobile-Project/README.md

 ![kuva](https://github.com/user-attachments/assets/54517659-0a9b-42f9-9e15-0da95dfdc44c)

 Wait for Android Studio to clone the project and run the app on your device to test it out.
+You obviously don't need the README.md, learning diary or the mp4 file to run the app :D